 Sgt.
 Heze Franklin Sallee was born on June 14, 1920, to Hez Sallee and Sally Cunningham-Sallee in Mercer County, Kentucky.
-His given name was Hezekiah.
-He had four brothers and a sister who called him “Franklin” His father died while he was a child and he left school after completing his first year of high school and worked as a milk bottler.
-At some point, he joined the Kentucky National Guard’s tank company in Harrodsburg.
-He appears to have joined the company with his brother, James.
+Although his given name was Hezekiah his four brothers, sister, and family members called him “Franklin” His father died while he was a child and he left school after completing his first year of high school and worked as a milk bottler.
+At some point, he joined the Kentucky National Guard’s tank company in Harrodsburg, and it appears he joined the company with his brother, James.

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard GHQ tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 This would allow the Armor Force to develop into a real fighting force.
 To do this the Kentucky National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year.
 Men who were married with dependents were excused from federal service.